MontFerret/ferret/README.md

 ## Inspiration
 FQL (Ferret Query Language) is heavily inspired by [AQL](https://www.arangodb.com/) (ArangoDB Query Language).
-But due to the domain specifics, there are some differences in how things work.
+But due to the domain specifics, there are some differences in syntax and how things work.

-## WIP
-Be aware, that the project is under heavy development.
-There is no documentation and some things may change in the final release.
-For query syntax, you may go to [ArangoDB web site](https://docs.arangodb.com/3.3/AQL/index.html) and use AQL docs as docs for FQL - since they are identical.

 ## Installation